-String

-Default: None Required: No Configuration Section: Any section that you have defined for Eduction settings.
-Example: Entity0=testgrammar/testentity EntityField0=FIELD0 EntityComponentField0=Name,Age See Also: EntityN, below EntityZoneN, on page 70
+Туре: String Default: None Required: No Configuration Section: Any section that you have defined for Eduction settings.
+Example: Entity0=testgrammar/testentity EntityField0=FIELD0 EntityComponentField0=Name,Age See Also: EntityN, on the next page EntityZoneN, on page 60

 EntityFieldN

 A comma-separated list of document fields to associate with the entities specified by the EntityN parameter.
 If entities are identified in a document, the text is saved in the fields specified by this parameter.
 The entity field number N must match the corresponding EntityN number.